ADHD Planning: Hands-on Tips How to Improve It

 TIP: If you need help with this, read our guide to learn how to use a planner effectively.

-What type of planner is best for ADHD?
+What is the best planner method for ADHD?

 1. The Planner Pad